 At most new-car dealerships, you will encounter certified pre-owned vehicles.
 They are a popular choice for consumers because they offer more of what many buyers crave in a used vehicle: peace of mind.
-The term “certified” means that a dealer has certified to the manufacturer that the car passed a multipoint inspection that can encompass 150 or more items and has been repaired as needed to qualify for the CPO program.
+The term “certified” means that a dealer has certified to the manufacturer that the car passed a multipoint inspection, which can encompass 150 or more items, and has been repaired as needed to qualify for the CPO program.
 Dealers are supposed to file paperwork with the manufacturer to support this and pay a fee to obtain CPO status for the vehicle.

 Some dealer groups, and even individual dealers, offer their own certification programs, but they are different from the CPO programs backed by vehicle manufacturers.

 CPO vehicles usually are priced higher than non-CPO used cars (that difference can be from several hundred dollars to a couple of thousand) because they are touted as the best used cars available.
 They are supposed to have been reconditioned to like-new condition, they’re backed by a manufacturer’s warranty and they come with additional benefits that may not be provided on other used cars.

 Age and mileage limits to becoming a CPO vehicle vary by manufacturer (compare them here), but the vehicles are usually less than 6 years old and have fewer than 80,000 miles.
 In addition, the CPO programs extend the manufacturer’s original basic or powertrain warranties (or both) and often include roadside assistance and a free vehicle history report.

 Moreover, CPO vehicles often are available with low-interest financing from the manufacturer that is lower than what many consumers would be able to get on other used cars.
 According to a recent Experian auto finance report from late 2021, the average new-car loan rate was 3.86%, while the average used-car rate was significantly higher at 8.21%.

 Tips for Buying a CPO Car

-Make sure you know if the car is certified by the manufacturer or the dealer.
-Their certification requirements may differ; if it’s from the manufacturer, you’ll be able to have your vehicle serviced at locations nationwide.
+- Make sure you know if the car is certified by the manufacturer or the dealer.
+Their certification requirements may differ; if it’s from the manufacturer, you’ll be able to have your vehicle serviced at dealership locations nationwide.

-Ask to see the certification checklist to make sure all major components have been inspected.
+- Ask to see the certification checklist to make sure all major components have been inspected.

-Insist on a vehicle repair and maintenance history report.
+- Insist on a vehicle repair and maintenance history report.

-Make sure the remainder of the new-car warranty is clear and in writing.
+- Make sure the remainder of the new-car warranty is clear and in writing.

-Read the fine print on the CPO warranty.
-Most certified used-car warranties cover only the powertrain.
-If you want bumper-to-bumper coverage, you may have to purchase that separately.
+- Read the fine print on the CPO warranty.
+Most certified used-car warranties cover only the powertrain; if you want bumper-to-bumper coverage, you may have to purchase that separately.
 Some warranties are much longer than others.
 Some warranties are transferable; others are not.

-Take the certified used car for a nice, long test drive.
+- Take the certified used car for a nice, long test drive.

 How Much Does Certification Add to the Price of a Used Car?

 While CPO cars can offer consumers peace of mind, buyers can often pay a price for that added confidence.
-Auto manufacturers tack on anywhere from 2 to 8 percent of the original used-car price for that certification sticker, experts say.
-Typically, the higher-end the model or brand, the higher the percentage.
+Auto manufacturers tack on anywhere from 2% to 8% of the original used-car price for that certification sticker, experts say.
+Typically, the higher-end the model or brand, the higher the percentage on the car.

 Although no current data suggest that certified used cars are vastly more reliable than their noncertified brethren, they do come with the suggestion of better roadworthiness.